Homosexuality in China: Gay, lesbian and queer culture in contemporary mainland China

-Gay identities and communities have expanded in China since the 1980s as a result of resurfacing dialogue about and engagement with queer identities in the public domain.
+Gay identities and communities have expanded in China since the 1980s, as a result of the resurfacing of public dialogue about and engagement with queer identities.
 Since the 1990s, the preferred term for people of diverse sexuality, sex and gender is tongzhi (同志).
-While lesbian, gay, bisexual and transgender (LGBT) culture remains largely underground, there are a plethora of gay cruising zones and often unadvertised gay bars, restaurants and discos spread across the country.
+While lesbian, gay, bisexual, transgender and queer (LGBTQ) culture remains largely underground, there are a plethora of gay cruising zones and often unadvertised gay bars, restaurants and discos spread across the country.
 The recent and escalating proliferation of gay identity in mainland China is most significantly signaled by its recognition in mainstream media despite China's media censorship.
-There are also many gay websites and LGBT organisations which help organise gay rights' campaigns, AIDS prevention efforts, film festivals and pride parades.
+There are also many gay websites and LGBTQ+ organisations which help organise gay rights' campaigns, AIDS prevention efforts, film festivals and pride parades.
 Yet public discourse on the issue remains fraught - a product of competing ideologies surrounding the body; the morality of its agency in the public and private arena.

 Like most modern societies, public sentiment on homosexuality in China sits within a liminal space.
 While it is not outright condemned, neither is it fully accepted as being part of the social norm.
 In many instances, those who associate with the queer community also associate with another marginalised group, such as rural-to-urban migrants and sex workers, and therefore the stigma that is attached to aspects of queer identity is often a manifestation of perceived social disobedience against different intersecting vectors of 'moral rights'.
 As Elaine Jeffreys and Haiqing Yu note in their book, Sex in China, individuals who interact within the queer community do not necessarily identify as being homosexual.
 'Money boys', men who provide commercial sexual services to other men, but do not identify as being homosexual, are an example of such a social group.
 Their minority status is imbued with aspects of criminality and poverty.
 This suggests that the 'perverseness' attached to homosexuality in mainland China is not purely informed by a biological discourse, but, depending on the circumstances, can also be informed by accepted notions of cultural and social legitimacy.

 The influence of Western gay and lesbian culture on China's culture is complex.
 While Western ideas and conceptions of gayness have begun to permeate the Chinese gay and lesbian identity, some Chinese gay and lesbian activists have pushed back against the mainstream politics of asserting one's own identity and pushing for social change due to its disruption of "family ties and social harmony".
 Most of the exposure to Western gay and lesbian culture is through the internet or the media, but this exposure is limited—mainstream symbols of gay and lesbian culture (such as the rainbow flag) are not widely recognisable in China.

 Justice Anthony Kennedy quoted Confucius in his majority ruling in Obergefell v.
-Hodges leading to discussion of the ruling on Sina Weibo.
+Hodges, leading to discussion of the ruling on Sina Weibo.
 Chinese microblogging services also facilitate discourse on things like coming out to parents and articles in the People's Daily on gay men.